Bush Tower: Upper stories

 The upper 27 stories originally held displays of manufacturers' goods.
 The concept was explained as "the museum idea applied to commerce" by a writer for the Metropolitan Museum of Art's Bulletin.
 Each story was typically occupied by a single industry or by a collection of related products.
 The spaces, divided into units of 10 by 10 ft, were divided by low rails, glass partitions, or booths.
 The exhibits were overseen by trained salesmen hired by either the Bush Terminal Company or the manufacturer exhibiting the product.
 The displays were protected by fireproof construction, efficient ventilation, and ample lighting, according to a Bush Terminal Company promotional brochure.
 There was also a 400-seat auditorium on the ninth floor.
 These stories were converted into regular office suites after 1938.

 History

 Irving T. Bush developed Bush Terminal in Brooklyn in the late 1890s.
 That complex grew into a 200 acre facility of large loft buildings, piers, warehouses, and railroad sidings.
 To assist business at Bush Terminal, Irving Bush devised the idea for the Exhibition Building and Buyers' Club (later the Bush Tower), a sales showroom and buyers club in Midtown Manhattan, in 1916.
-Although numerous showroom high-rises had previously been built in Manhattan, such as the Hampton Shops Building on 18 East 50th Street, none had such a wide scope as the Bush Terminal Exhibition Building was planned to contain.
+Although numerous showroom high-rises had previously been built in Manhattan, such as the Hampton Shops Building on 18 East 50th Street, none had as wide a scope as the planned Bush Terminal Exhibition Building.